Past Awards & Scholarships

 This $95M project was completed in 2011.
 The expansion is expected to improve water quality in the River Des Peres and Mississippi River by providing the ability to treat an additional 84 million gallons per day of wastewater during rain events that may have previously been discharged to the waterways without treatment.
 The project also provides odor control at the plant, not only for the new facilities but retrofitting existing facilities.
 The project included expansion of an influent pump station, new flow monitoring and diversion facilities, nearly 5000 LF of pipe from 88-inches to 144-inches in diameter, two 35-foot diameter covered grit collection basins, four channel grinders, four 133-foot diameter primary clarifiers with aluminum covers, and a primary sludge pumping station capable of providing 84 mgd of additional wet weather treatment, and a new 132” outfall to the Mississippi River.

-2011 Winner - St. Louis Harbor Project
+2011 Award - St. Louis Harbor Project

-Owner: US Army Corps of Engineers
+Owner: U.S. Army Corps of Engineers (USACE)

-2006 Winner – Lambert Airport Expansion Program
+2006 Award – Lambert Airport Expansion Program

 Owner: St. Louis Board of Public Service/Lambert – St. Louis Airport Authority